 It doesn’t take long to demonstrate that the original mission of the Theosophical Movement was apart of the general human struggle, rather than above it.
 The apoliticalism of the Theosophical Society is questionable.
 The ideas of the Theosophical Movement have had social and political aspects, and political consequences, as all such ideas.
 Quietism is contrary to the modern theosophical mission, because it aimed at a moral regeneration of the civilisation.
 It also encouraged that it becomes popularised.
 Commonly, it is the progressives who are seen to want to move beyond the “old traditions.”
 Vaguely stated, old traditions cannot be uprooted.

-The original system is grounded in classical tradition, but with a modern revolutionary tinge.
-The adepts actually encourage theosophists to go for what they want, but upon their principles though.
-When, Annie Besant attempted to orient the T.S. in India towards such fashion with the organisation begun by G. Arundale, it was a reflection of the socialistic model with a timid cult leader, who later rejected the whole lie.
+The original system is grounded in classical tradition, but with also a forward thinking outlook.
+The adepts actually encourage theosophists that they must succeed, through genuine appeal of humanity.
+When, Annie Besant attempted to orient the T.S. in India towards such fashion with the organization begun by G. Arundale, it was a reflection of the socialistic model with a timid cult leader, who later rejected the whole lie.
 Many now believe, Theosophy runs counter to tradition.
 Rene Guenon called it ‘Anti-Tradition.’

 The works of C.W.
 Leadbeater contain this exact idea and wording imaginatively, in awaiting the herald of their “Lord.”
 Annie Besant left the Anglican church, atheism, the women’s rights movements, and Fabian socialists; but tendencies of thought that inspired her to social change hadn’t ceased from her mind.
 Indeed, we would like a genuine restoration of the ancient mysteries, but as a science, an outlook, an approach, a study; and not a socio-political and economical system.
 Anything that develops a political or party model and economical system is merely applying elements.
 It should be your own independent effort.
 We do not aim, e.g., at a new Hellenism built around romanticisation of Bacchian rites.
 If you want to do so — fine.
 We have no power, over who is inspired by the ideas.